-For further treatment of someone who has encountered a chemical on their face or body, follow the instructions on the SDS for "First Aid" Treatment.
+For further treatment of someone who has encountered a chemical on their face or body, Reference CHEMICAL SAFETY and follow the instructions on the Safety Data Sheet (SDS) for "First Aid" Treatment.
+The SDS are located in the pump room.

 - For powder, brush off with a gloved hand.
 Seek further medical care should irritation occur. - For fluid, remove contaminated clothing and rinse body part under running water for 20 minutes.
 Seek further medical care should irritation occur. - If in eyes, flush eyes out for 15 minutes and/or call 911 if eyewash station is not available.
-Seek further medical care.
+Seek further medical care. - Should inhalation/ingestion of a chemical occur, follow guidance from National Poison Help Hotline 800-222-1222